There are not many carnivore lifestyle adherents who do not love a good steak - and the filet mignon is the queen of steaks.

 Filet mignon is not an overly fatty cut of meat.
 It only has 15 grams of total fat per 3-ounce serving.

-However, up to 8 grams of that is saturated fat which is the type of fat that can raise cholesterol levels and lead to heart disease.
+However, up to 8 grams of that is saturated fat, which can raise cholesterol levels and lead to heart disease.

-Filet mignon may have a lot of saturated fat, but it has 0 g of net carbs.
+Filet mignon may have a lot of saturated fat but has 0 g of net carbs.
 Its low concentration of carbohydrates makes filet mignon a good choice for those who eat meat on a keto diet for overall health.

 The total calories in filet mignon are also relatively low.
 A 3-ounce serving size contains only 227 calories.
 Of those, 135 calories come from fat, and 92 calories are directly from the meal's protein content.